Post last updated: December 22nd, 2018

-She has planted seeds or plants of an impressive list of butterfly attractors – alyssum, cosmos, dill, dutchman’s pipe, fennel, lantana, lavender, lemon grass, parsley, penta, phlox, passion vine, sage, milkweed, purple coneflower, purple salvia, Shasta daisy, stonecrop, sweetpea, verbena and zinnia.
+This year, Cee has planted seeds or plants of an impressive list of butterfly attractors – alyssum, cosmos, dill, Dutchman’s pipevine, fennel, lantana, lavender, lemon grass, parsley, penta, phlox, passion vine, sage, milkweed, purple coneflower, purple salvia, Shasta daisy, stonecrop, sweet pea, verbena and zinnia.

-At one point she talked about moving the caterpillars from one place to another.
+At one point, she talked about relocating the caterpillars.
 I freaked out.
 I do NOT do worms even if they eventually become a beautiful butterfly.
-She quickly calmed me by admitting that she used a stick.
-She either encouraged them to get on the stick or she used the stick to gently pick them up.
+She reassured me that she breaks off the leaf or uses a stick.
+She either encourages them to get on the stick or she uses the stick to gently pick them up.
 Whew, what a relief!

-Cee leaves them in the hamper only a short time once she notices a monarch has hatched.
-She uses her fingers to pick them up and remove them from the hamper or they get on her finger and she sets them on another plant in case they haven’t finished drying.
+Once a monarch has hatched, she uses her fingers to pick them up and remove them from the hamper or they get on her finger and she sets them on another plant to allow them to finish drying.
 Most have flown right off her hand.

 The number of butterflies she releases every day can vary from 2 all the way up to 7.
 She has about 17 caterpillars now but hopes to grow and release more over the summer.